Post • #elixir

 end

-Much cleaner!
-Each step only needs to handle its success case, and with
+Each step only handles its success case. with handles the rest.

 def register_and_send_email(attrs) do